Measuring for Internal Doors

 1. First thing to point out is DO NOT measure the existing door.
 You must always base your measurements on the door frame.

-NB. if you are fitting new frames, I would advise asking your Joiner to confirm the door sizes required.
+NB. if you are fitting new frames, we advise asking your Joiner to confirm the door sizes required.
 Where possible, fit frames that will accommodate standard size doors, as it will make life much easier by keeping the cost down and the need to purchase made to measure doors.

 2. DOOR HEIGHT: measure the inside of each vertical side of the frame.
 The longest length determines the height required.
 Remember to take the floor covering into account or you might struggle to shut the door.